 Main Street's external asset management business is conducted through its External Investment Manager.
 Main Street has entered into an agreement through the Internal Investment Manager to provide the External Investment Manager with asset management service support for HMS Income Fund, Inc. ("HMS Income").
 Through this agreement, Main Street provides management and other services to the External Investment Manager, as well as access to Main Street's employees, infrastructure, business relationships, management expertise and capital raising capabilities.
-Beginning in the first quarter of 2014, Main Street charges the External Investment Manager for the use of these services, and Main Street's total expenses for the three and six months ended 2014 include an offset of \$0.4 million and \$0.7 million, respectively, for the expenses charged to the External Investment Manager (see Note D for additional information).
-The External Investment Manager earns management fees based on the assets of the funds under management and may earn incentive fees, or a carried interest, based on the performance of the funds managed.
+Beginning in the first quarter of 2014, Main Street charges the External Investment Manager for the use of these services, and Main Street's total expenses for the three and nine months ended September 30, 2014 include an offset to expenses of \$0.6 million and \$1.3 million, respectively, for the expenses charged to the External Investment Manager (see Note D for additional information).
+The External Investment